jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 #### The Order of Iazus

 Imperial Cult Inquisitors are agents of the Order of Iazus, and they are dedicated to actively smiting evil across Conliah.
-Their mandate is to suppress Archonic cult activity, gather intelligence regarding Cthonic magic and rituals, and to recover and destroy Cthonic artifacts.
+Their mandate is to suppress Cthonic cult activity, gather intelligence regarding Cthonic magic and rituals, and to recover and destroy Cthonic artifacts.
 The local priest of Iazus will observe rumors of Cthonic rites being practiced, and send an Inquisitor cell to investigate the rumor.
 Then, the Inquisitors will conclude their investigation, take appropriate action, and report their findings back to the priest.
 The local law enforcers must yield to their Inquisitors during an investigation, backed by imperial law.
 They have the right to confiscate evidence, detain suspected individuals, and punish proven cultists with lethal force.

 A typical Inquisitor cell has three members.